Athulus/SpaceNerdsCommunicator/README.md

 you can build this code with the included gradle wrapper.
 - with shell script `./gradlew build`
-- with batch script `gradlew.bat build`
+- with batch script `gradlew build`